Enabling Population-Level Parallelism in Tree-Based Genetic Programming for GPU Acceleration: Introduction

 \item We enhance the flexibility and extensibility of EvoGP through high-performance integration with Python environments.
 By embedding custom CUDA operators into the PyTorch runtime, EvoGP enables seamless deployment in platforms such as Gym, MuJoCo, Brax, and Genesis, while offering rich features and customizable interfaces for research and application development.

-\item \edit{ We empirically evaluate the proposed framework, which attains a peak throughput exceeding $10^{11}$~GPops/s, with speedups of up to $528\times$ over GPU-based TGP implementations and $18\times$ over the fastest CPU-based libraries, while improving scalability for large population sizes. } \end{enumerate}
+\item \edit{ We empirically evaluate the proposed EvoGP.
+Extensive experiments demonstrate that EvoGP attains a peak throughput exceeding $10^{11}$~GPops/s, achieves speedups of up to $304\times$ over GPU-based TGP implementations and $18\times$ over the fastest CPU-based libraries, and improves scalability for large population sizes. } \end{enumerate}

 The remainder of this paper is structured as follows.
 Section~\ref{sec:background} introduces the fundamentals of TGP, describes the GPU computing model, and discusses existing TGP implementations.
 Section~\ref{method} presents our tensorization strategy and adaptive evaluation scheme that enable scalable and efficient GPU-based execution of TGP.
 Section~\ref{EvoGP_Implementations} details the implementation of the EvoGP system, including its integration with Python platforms and support for extensibility and multi-output programs.
 Section~\ref{experiments} reports the experimental results that validate the effectiveness and efficiency of our approach.
 Finally, Section~\ref{conclusion} concludes the paper.